Bus Services, Privileges, Passes

 Employees and students can access their bus riding privileges with their CU photo ID card on TCAT buses.
 Every time you board a TCAT bus with your CU ID card, touch the card to the prox chip reader on the farebox.
 If that doesn’t work, swipe your card in the magstripe reader (mag stripe down, facing either way).
 It does not matter which method you use.
 Try to keep credit cards and cards containing a prox chip separate from your CU ID, and away from the farebox.

-Employee CU ID Card Privilege
+Employee Unlimited Ride CU ID Card Privileges

 - Employees (including temporary employees and affiliates) and retirees can use their CU photo ID card at the farebox when boarding TCAT buses to ride anywhere TCAT goes, any time TCAT runs—Cornell pays the fare (normally $1.50).
 This unlimited ride privilege allows employees more flexibility in planning their commute and can help reduce the number of vehicles on campus.